Kaffidev/KNames/README.md

 # KNames 🙈
 ### Easy Banano potassium-rich on-chain decentralised domains!

 > Do you think vanity urls are cool?
+Wish you could use them on the Banano Blockchain?
 Well then this is exactly what you're looking for!
 Use KNames for no-effort cool vanity names.

 ## Usage
 ```JS